friemen/reactor/README.md

 **behind** -- Creates a new signal that follows a given signal with a lag.

 **changes** -- Creates a new event source from a signal that emits an occurence everytime the value is changed.
-The new value is taken as event.
+The event is the pair [old-value new value].

 **lift*** -- Creates a new signal that applies a function to the values of all signals whenever a value changes.
 The new signal stores the result of the function application.